CurricularAnalytics/CurricularAnalytics.jl/docs/src/persistence.md

 * Degree Plan : the name of the degree plan (required).
 * Term : this keyword appears at the end of the header row associated with courses (required).
 The term that a course should appear in as a part of a degree plan should be listed under this keyword.

-Below is an example degree plan file that uses the aforedescribed format:
+Below is an example degree plan file that uses the aforedescribed format.
+This degree plan satisfies the curriculum shown in the previous section, and it includes one additional prerequisite course.
+Noitce that term information is also provided with each course.
-![example file format for curricula](./degree-plan-ex.png) A link to this CSV file can be found [here](./degree-plan-ex.csv), and a visualization of this degree plan, created using the [Visualize](@ref) function, is as follows:
+![example file format for curricula](./degree-plan-ex.png) A link to this CSV file can be found [here](./degree-plan-ex.csv), and a visualization of this degree plan, created using the function descrebed in [Visualization Functions](@ref), is as follows:
 ![visualization of example degree plan](./degree-plan-ex-viz.png)

 ## Writing Curricula and Degree Plans